smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ## Rule Development

-All script need to provide a class that inherits from `org.smarthomej.automation.javarule.rules.JavaRule`.
+All scripts need to provide a class that inherits from `org.smarthomej.automation.javarule.rules.JavaRule`.

 If the script is evaluated, the `runScript` method is executed.
 The default implementation of `runScript` scans all methods in the class for annotations and creates corresponding triggers, conditions and rules (see below).